zanexkun/moth-species-classification/README.md

 # Moth Species Classification

-Transfer Learning with ResNet18 to classify 50 moth species.
-Built independently as a second Transfer Learning project to solidify the pattern on a different domain.
+Two parts: Transfer Learning with ResNet18 to classify 50 moth species, and a deployed REST API to serve predictions.

 **Test Accuracy: 98.4%** across 50 classes.